kylecombs/music_library_CLI/README.md

 The program accepts the following commands:

-run
+run this command to start the CLI

     music

-to start the CLI

 - add "$title" "$artist": adds an album to the collection with the given title and artist.
 All albums are unplayed by default.
 - play "$title": marks a given album as played.